RoopkamalDhindsa/shopify-extensibility-delivery-customization/README.md

 npm run dev
 ```

+The above command will take you through steps to create an app in a partner account.
+Select a partner account and then provide the name of your app.
+Make sure you are logged in to your partner account to authenticate the app successfully.

 Press P to open the URL to your app.
 Once you click install, you can start development.